cu-telecom/cutel-cisco-autoprov-scripts/README.md

 * There's no support for authentication on the HTTP server at present.
 I'm going over a private, encrypted network so it's less critical.
 * Pulling configs over TFTP / HTTP is inherently insecure.
 I *might* explore using SCP in future.
 * The scripts probably aren't catching all the potential errors very well.
+* **config replace works well for the initial config, but subsequent changes will trip it up**

 ## Bootstrapping